LLNL/RAJAPerf/README.md

 };
 ```

-Note that the kernel string name is just a string version of the kernel ID.
+Note: the kernel string name is just a string version of the kernel ID.
 This convention must be followed so that the kernel works with existing
 performance suite machinery.
 Also, the values in the KernelID enum and the
 strings in the KernelNames array must be kept consistent (i.e., same order